Ceterai/Ceterai.github.io/MyEnternia/Wiki/CookedArics/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/assetMissing.png" alt="Cooked Arics icon" loading="lazy" width="auto" height="16px"/> **Cooked Arics** is a common dish.

 Simple cooked edible arics.
 While they are quite easy to cook, it takes some proficiency to prepare them because aof possible microtoxins.
-These are usualy made in large portions, roasted in a high-temperature grill, spiced, and often sliced down before serving.
+These are usually made in large portions, roasted in a high-temperature grill, spiced, and often sliced down before serving.

 ## Ingame